quetz-al/quetzal/docs/source/gcp_deployment.rst

       --set app.flaskSecretKey=... \
       --name foo ./helm/quetzal

    Note that it is **at this point** that you will set a database username, password and flask secret.
-The flask secret

 5. Verify that everything is running.